Main menu :

 The importance of the discovery at Huaca Cao Viejo

-The discovery of the Lady of Cao has reaffirmed that women held key positions of power in ancient Moche civilization.
+The discovery of the Lady of Cao has reaffirmed that women held key privileged positions in ancient Moche civilization.

 The tomb of the Lady of Cao is furthermore considered one of the richest tombs dedicated to a woman, not only in Peru but also in the rest of Latin America, from the pre-Hispanic Era.